AVINASH2508/EXP-1/README.md

 # EXP-1
+EXPT NO:

-EXPT NO: 1	VERIFICATION OF KIRCHHOFF’S LAWS
+1	VERIFICATION OF KIRCHHOFF’S LAWS
 AIM

 a.
 To verify Kirchhoff’s Voltage Law (KVL) for the given circuit.

 b.
 To verify Kirchhoff’s Current Law (KCL) for the given circuits.

 APPARATUS REQUIRED:

 S.No.
 Components	Range	Quantity

 1	Resistor	1kΩ	3

 2	Voltmeter (DC)	0-30V	3

 3	Ammeter (DC)	(0-200)mA	3

 4	Bread Board		1

 5	Regulated Power Supply	(0-30)V	1
 6	Connecting wires		As required

 THEORY:

 KVL: Kirchhoff's voltage law states that the sum of the voltage differences around any closed loop in a circuit must be zero.
 A loop in a circuit is any path that ends at the same point at which it starts.

-KCL:
+KCL: Kirchhoff's Current Law (KCL) Kirchhoff's Current Law states that the algebraic sum of the currents entering and leaving a node is equal to zero.
+By convention, currents entering the node are positive, and those leaving a node are negative

 Kirchhoff's Current Law (KCL) Kirchhoff's Current Law states that the algebraic sum of the currents entering and leaving a node is equal to zero.
 By convention, currents entering the node are positive, and those leaving a node are negative

 PROCEDURE:

 a.
 KVL:

 1. Connect as per the circuit diagram.
 2. Check if the RPS voltage is set to zero voltage.
 3. Check all the meters for null position.